How to choose the best Airbnb in Tokyo?

 Click here, if you want to more about Airbnb and if it legal and safe in Japan.

 When you are hesitant about renting an Airbnb after reading the above, you could always opt for a hotel room instead.
+If you want to spoil yourself, take a look at our list with 15 of the coolest hotels in Tokyo.

 Is Airbnb safe in Tokyo